poojaisabelle/Project-One/README.md

 ## What is this project is about?

-To understand the impact of Covid-19 on air quality, we use world air quality data and COVID-19 data from different sources.
+To understand **the impact of Covid-19 on air quality**, we use world air quality data and COVID-19 data from different sources.
 We've zoomed in two countries Australia and India to visualise their air quality change from 2019 to 2020H1.

 * We've chosen Australia because it is so close to our hearts.
 In Australia, we chose Melbourne, Sydney and Perth to visualise how some of the main air pollutants have changed from 2019 to now.
 Melbourne and Sydney are the two most populous cities in Australia, and Perth is home to one of our team members.